-There were no changes in the Company's approach to capital management during the nine months ended September 30, 2015 or the year ended December 31, 2014.
+There were no changes in the Company's approach to capital management during the years ended December 31, 2015 or 2014.
 The Company is not subject to any externally imposed capital requirements.

 (f) Fair value

 The fair value of the Company's financial assets and liabilities approximates the carrying amount.